durasi/Seckin-Wordpress-Library/README.md

 # Seckin-Wordpress-Library
-I share my PHP library for everyone to use.
+I share my Wordpress library for everyone to use.